armagangok/resume_maker_app/README.md

 # Resume Maker App

-* I've been working on this project to implement `Feature Based Clean Architecture, Error handling with dartz, cubit state management`.
+* I've been working on this project to implement `Feature Based Clean Architecture, cubit state management`.
-* This project will be my first indie project to make out some passive income.